 In my experience as a Chinese doctor both in Australia and in China I’ve found that acupuncture is only a small part of the over-all treatment protocol and that Chinese herbal medicine is the most significant component.

-What Can Chinese Medicine Treat?
+What other gynecological and obstetric problems can Chinese Medicine Treat?

 Chinese medicine can assist in the treatment of many gynecological and obstetric problems including the following: